arcus/education_modules/python_basics_exercise/python_basics_exercise.md

 @learning_objectives
 After completion of this module, learners will be able to:

+- Run their own Python code, either on their own computer or in the cloud.
 - Loop through a dictionary and conditionally perform an iterative task based on the values in the dictionary.

 @end